2bits-web/4degrees/content/_index.md

 ---
-title: Intro
+title: "About"
 type: docs
 mermaidInitialize: '{ "theme": "neo" }'
 mermaidZoom: true
 ---

-It's going to be a compilation of stuff I learned during my Ph.D. and stuff I am learning now.
+A compilation of stuff I learned during my Ph.D. and stuff I am learning now.
+It's a work in progress ...